nalivayev/lode_star/README.md

 # Lode Star NMEA TCP Server

 This project simulates GPS data transmission over TCP in NMEA format.
-It supports three generation modes: dynamic simulation (circular movement), route-based playback from a GeoJSON file, and playback from a CSV file.
+It supports three generator sources: dynamic simulation (circular movement), route-based playback from a GeoJSON file, and playback from a CSV file.

 ## Features

 - **NMEA 0183 output** (RMC, GGA sentences)
-- **Three generation modes**:
+- **Three generator sources**:
   - **dynamic**: Simulates circular movement from a given point with configurable speed (in km/h), radius, and duration per point
   - **geojson**: Plays back a route from a GeoJSON file, using per-point speed (in km/h), duration, transition mode, and description
   - **csv**: Plays back a route from a CSV file, using per-point speed, duration, transition mode, and description